Robert Crewe-Milnes, 1st Marquess of Crewe: Political career

-In at least one of Asquith's cabinet lists 1913–14, Crewe was at the top; but other ministers, like Churchill, were more thrusting at pushing themselves forward for promotion.
+In at least one of Asquith's cabinet lists of 1913–14, Crewe was at the top; but other ministers, like Churchill, were more thrusting at pushing themselves forward for promotion.
 Crewe was widely respected for his administrative competence, efficiency and personal intelligence.
 Crewe served as Lord President of the Council again from May 1915, coming second in Asquith's rankings and working closely with Lloyd George on currency and exchange rate stabilisation in the budget.
-His home at Crewe House, Curzon Street in Mayfair became a centre for war propaganda.
+His Westminster base, Crewe House, Curzon Street, Mayfair, became a centre for war propaganda.

-In 1916 he was appointed briefly as President of the Board of Education, and may have been useful in the post-war educational sector, but the Asquith coalition split in December.
-He remained as ever, an Asquithian, declining office under Lloyd George, and after his resignation, he continued to lead the independent Liberal opposition in the House of Lords.
+In 1916, Crewe was appointed briefly as President of the Board of Education, and may have been useful in the post-war educational sector, but the Asquith coalition split in December.
+He remained as ever, an Asquithian, declining office under Lloyd George, and after his resignation he continued to lead the independent Liberal opposition in the House of Lords.
 He took the largely honorific title of Chairman of London County Council.
-He maintained a leading role in the education sector, serving as Chairman of the Governing Body of Imperial College London (1907–22), and Chancellor of Sheffield University.
-He was later Ambassador to France appointed by Bonar Law from October (1922–28).
-As Ambassador to France, he launched a fund for the creation of a British Institute in Paris, which has since developed into the University of London Institute in Paris (ULIP).
+He maintained roles in the education sector, serving as Chairman of the Governing Body of Imperial College London (1907–22), and Chancellor of Sheffield University.
+He was later Ambassador to France, appointed by Bonar Law from October 1922 to 1928.
+In that role, he launched a fund for the creation of a British Institute in Paris, which has since developed into the University of London Institute in Paris (ULIP).
 He had a very brief ten-week stint as Secretary of State for War in Ramsay MacDonald's National Coalition from August 1931, but did not hold office after the general election.
-The Samuelite Liberals withdrew over free trade from the National Coalition in 1932.
-From 1936 and throughout the Second World War Crewe was leader of the Independent Liberals in the House of Lords.
+In 1932, the Samuelite Liberals withdrew over free trade from the National Coalition.
+From 1936 and throughout the Second World War, Crewe was leader of the independent Liberals in the House of Lords.
 He served as Lord High Constable of England for the coronation of King George VI and Queen Elizabeth.

 Public-speaker

-He did not much like public speaking, but that was probably because he contrasted sharply with Lloyd George's firebrand delivery and populist demagogy.
-Crewe himself tended to hesitate too long time with "pregnant pauses", as his speech became stilted.
-He was above all fastidious in the royal tradition of Charles I. Edwin Montagu claimed, somewhat sardonically, that one of his female constituents died of boredom listening to the Marquess.
+Crewe did not much like public speaking, but that was probably because he contrasted sharply with Lloyd George's firebrand delivery and populist demagogy.
+Crewe himself tended to hesitate too long with "pregnant pauses", as his speech became stilted.
+He was above all fastidious, in the royal tradition of Charles I. Edwin Montagu claimed, somewhat sardonically, that one of his female constituents died of boredom listening to the Marquess of Crewe.
 His father-in-law, Lord Rosebery, had been Liberal Leader six years before he himself became Leader in the House of Lords of that party.
 Rosebery thought Crewe a reliable politician but a poor speaker.
 When it was announced to him that his daughter, the Marchioness of Crewe, was in labour, Rosebery is said to have quipped "I hope that her delivery is not as slow as Crewe's".
 Always at ease in London High Society, Crewe hosted the dinner party at which Winston Churchill met Clementine Hozier.